-Public review of government proposals for Changing Places toilets for the severely disabled.
-Have your say.
+Last chance to comment – public review of government proposals for Changing Places toilets for the severely disabled closes on 21 July.

 New, or majorly refurbished, large buildings used by the public must have Changing Places toilets for severely disabled people, under government proposals announced today (12 May 2019).

 The government has launched a 10-week consultation which proposes the required size and shape of Changing Places toilets, as well as the range of equipment that must be included.

 Changing Places toilets are larger accessible toilets for severely disabled people, with equipment such as hoists, curtains, adult-sized changing benches and enough space for carers.

 In the absence of Changing Places facilities, disabled people and/or carers face:

 - limiting what they drink to avoid needing the toilet when they are out – risking dehydration and urinary tract infections